 - Transaction-level visibility at each dependent tier enables effective fault isolation and collaboration with development teams

 - Visibility into how system and network performance impact transaction response times correlates application and infrastructure metrics across operational teams

-Not surprisingly, these are the core characteristics of Dynatrace’s DC RUM wire data approach to APM, a highly-scalable passive solution for platform-agnostic performance visibility.
+Not surprisingly, these are the core characteristics of Dynatrace’s wire data approach to APM, a highly-scalable passive solution for platform-agnostic performance visibility.